Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Proposed ridge detection algorithm

-Solving (\ref{multiCurveFormula:practice}) directly can be inefficient.
-We recommend solving it {\em segmentwise}.
-This strategy is based on the fact that the slowly-varying IF exhibits uniform continuity, allowing us to approximate the curve with a finite sequence of ``thin rectangles'' $\{[t_{q-1},\,t_{q}]\times[L_q,U_q]\}_{q=1}^Q$.
-First, we run the algorithm on $[t_0,\,t_1]$ over the whole frequency domain to estimate the fundamental IF, denoted as $\hat c$.
-Then, iterate over $q=2,\ldots,Q$, run the algorithm on $[t_{q},\,t_{q+1}]$ over the frequency band $[-B_q,B_q]+\hat c(t_q)$ to determine the fundamental IF over $[t_q,t_{q+1}]$.
-Note that by decreasing the width $B_q$, the search space becomes smaller, resulting in a more efficient implementation.
-In practice, we suggest to take $B_q=1$ and $t_q-t_{q-1}=1$ for all $q$.
-This suggestion is guided by the slowly-varying IF assumption.
-This section of the algorithm is referred to as \textsf{MHRD} and is summarized in Algorithm \ref{alg1:MultiCurveExt}.
+Solving (\ref{multiCurveFormula:practice}) directly can be inefficient. {We recommend a {\em segmentwise} approach.
+This method leverages the slowly-varying IF's uniform continuity by approximating the curve with a finite sequence of ``thin rectangles'' $\{[t_{q-1},\,t_{q}]\times[L_q,U_q]\}_{q=1}^Q$.
+First, estimate the fundamental IF $\hat c$ by running the algorithm on $[t_0,\,t_1]$ over the whole frequency domain.
+Then, for each segment $[t_{q},\,t_{q+1}]$, run the algorithm over a frequency band $[-B_q,B_q]+\hat c(t_q)$, where $B_q>0$ is chosen properly to ensure the box $[t_{q},\,t_{q+1}]\times[\hat c(t_q)-B_q,\hat c(t_q)+B_q]$ covers the ridge.
+This process determine the fundamental IF over $[t_q,t_{q+1}]$.
+Note that a smaller $B_q$ reduces the search space and improves efficiency, but it must not be too small to avoid missing the ridge.
+We suggest using $B_q=1$ and $t_q-t_{q-1}=1$ for all $q$, based on the slowly-varying IF assumption to ensure the ridge is covered.} This section of the algorithm is referred to as \textsf{MHRD} and is summarized in Algorithm \ref{alg1:MultiCurveExt}.